nitzanav/active-admin/README.md

 1.7 manage account collection
 1.8 add data according to the collection attached
-1.9 url slug: suitable for the path 'maindn/main/account' 1.91 indexing - columns: _id, name
+1.9 url slug: suitable for the path 'maindn/main/account' 1.10 index page - columns: _id, name
-    show - all
+    show page - all
-    edit - all
+    edit page - all
     no create!
-1.92 enable pagination
+1.11 pagination
+1.12 Filter - Fields: _id, name (I think that contians is enabled by default, anyway it is required for name field)

+2. Manage connections management

+2.1.
+Notes
+2.1.1.
+Connections is an array nested inside each account document 2.1.2.
+Note that there is no way to find a connection by connection_id, need to find it by fetching account. acctually `Account.find(account_id).connections_data[connection_id]`
+2.1.3.
+Thus, the URL should be: /admin/account/:id/connections/:id 2.1.4.

-2. Authorization with CanCanCanAbilityAdapter :
+3. Authorization with CanCanCanAbilityAdapter

+3.1.
+Developers Role - can manage
+3.2.
+QA Role - can read
+3.3.
+Support Role - can read

-3. Limit changes permissions to specific fields - see below.
+3. Limit changes permissions to specific fields :

-### Filters
-1. by name
-2. contains
-3. id

-### Important!!! -  support only one field modification
+### Important support only one field pagination

+please see code

 ```javascript